The good news: it moves. The bad news: it’s The Dominators.

 Sue: That’s one word you could use.

-And then something terrible happens.
+And then something awful happens.

-Me: Don’t worry, it’s a very good story -
+Me: Don’t worry, it’s a very good story and…

 Sue: TEN EPISODES!!

 Sue: I’m sorry, Toby, but you can’t compare The Dominators to Citizen Kane.
-You’re just being silly, now.
+You’re being silly, now.

-At one point, just after a giant walnut crushes a Quark to death, Wendy and Frazer discuss their plans for leaving the series with Patrick Troughton.
+And then, after a giant walnut crushes a Quark to death, Wendy and Frazer discuss their plans for leaving the series with Patrick Troughton.

 Episode 5

-Sue: The easiest way to defeat a Dominator would be to tell him that he’s left his oven on.
+Sue: The easiest way to defeat a Dominator would be to tell him he’s left his oven on.
 He’d be off like a shot.

 Nicol: How are they going to destroy a subatomic elementary particle?